aws/aws-cdk/packages/@aws-cdk/lambda-layer-awscli/README.md

 ## Troubleshooting

 ### WARNING!
 [ACTION REQUIRED] Your CDK application is using ${this.constructor.name}.
-Add a dependency on ${AwsCliLayer.assetPackageName}, or the equivalent in your language, to remove this warning.
+Add a dependency on ${AwsCliLayer.assetPackageName}, or the equivalent in your language, to remove this warning

 If you see the above message when synthesizing your CDK app, this is because we have introduced a change to dynamically load the Asset construct used by